HB 275: Loss Run Statements

 Loss Run Statements; Revises definition of "loss run statement"; specifies entities that must receive requests for loss run statements; specifies that insurers must provide loss run statements; revises required claims history in loss run statements; limits loss run statement requests with respect to group health insurance policies to group policyholders.

-Last Action: 1/13/2022 House - Now in State Administration & Technology Appropriations Subcommittee
+Last Action: 1/25/2022 House - Favorable by State Administration & Technology Appropriations Subcommittee

 Bill Text: PDF

 • Referred to Insurance & Banking Subcommittee

 • Referred to State Administration & Technology Appropriations Subcommittee